 Set up computer downstairs to write my Ian St James story, but only managed to jot down an outline.
 Had an early night and sought inspiration in a short story about a Jewish matchmaker.
 Great characterisation.

-Obviously, I was going to have to work harder and with more focus on my writing.
-And I did over the next week while juggling my nine-to-five job, as I noted in my diary (Monday 14th to Friday 18th February):
+Obviously, I was going to have to work harder and focus on my writing.
+And I did over the next week while juggling my nine-to-five job, as I noted in my diary (Monday 14 to Friday 18 February):

 Home from work as soon as possible to spend late nights banging words into my computer.
 Kept up a good pace, writing a scene a night, each averaging 1,000 words.
 Amazed how some scenes developed.
 They seemed create their own twists and turns, guiding my fingers over the keyboard.
 And somehow the endings fell into place, generally when I needed them, as I neared my midnight time limit.
 Felt great to be writing again.
 And to be alone, so I could devote myself totally to the task.

-By the weekend I was exhausted.
-However, I still had a final scene to write, the one that would pull together and make sense of the four vignettes I had written.
-And then I had to print and edit the first of what proved to be several drafts.
+By the weekend, I was exhausted.
+However, I still had to write the final piece to pull together and make sense of the four vignettes I had written.
+And then, I had to print and edit the first of what proved to be several drafts.

 Edits and More Edits

-My wife returned home from her first week of work travels and left the next day for another week away.
+My wife returned home from her first week of work travels and left for another week away the next day.
 It sounds mean, but I was grateful for the quick turnaround.
-I needed another week on my own for edits and revisions, as I wrote in my diary (Monday 21st to Friday 25th February):
+I needed another week on my own for edits and revisions, as I wrote in my diary (Monday 21 to Friday 25 February):

 More late nights working on the story, including a ridiculous 2 AM on Thursday.
 Editing not as much fun as banging in words, though of course, necessary.
 Focused on weekend deadline and the thought that all the time I’d spent on the story would be wasted if I didn’t polish and post it by midday Sunday.